lhagan/PlainReader/README.md

 * [Iconic](http://somerandomdude.com/work/iconic/): free, minimal icons distributed (among other things) in OTF font format, allowing PlainReader's interface to get by without a single image.
 * [nginx](http://wiki.nginx.org/Main): HTTP server that proxies NewsBlur.

+## Usage

+The easiest way to use PlainReader is via the [hosted version](http://plainreader.com).
+However, if you want to run your own instance or make modifications, here are some instructions:

+* The hosted version is minified, gzipped, etc. by the HTML5 Boilerplate ant build script.
+To build the yourself site, you'll need [Apache Ant](http://ant.apache.org).
+Then, just run `ant build` from within the `build` folder. _This is optional._

+* PlainReader depends upon the web server nginx to proxy NewsBlur and Instapaper.
+Unfortunately, not just any nginx will do -- you also need the Lua module.
+If you're on a Mac, use [these instructions](https://gist.github.com/jugyo/3882497).
+Other platforms should be similar.

+* Once you have nginx installed, modify the `nginx.conf` at the root of this repo to match the path to PlainReader on your system (see lines 72 and 105).
+Then run nginx using that config file (`nginx -c nginx.conf`).
+This will host a local instance of the PlainReader source at http://localhost:8000 and the compiled version at http://localhost:8001.

 ## What's next?

 1. interface additions/refinements: